alexqfredrickson/notes/aws/aws.md

 ##### Partition Placement Groups

 Partition placement groups partition instances across an AZ so that they maintain unique underlying hardware, with unique networks and power sources.
 This can be used for larger distributed workloads (i.e. Hadoop, Cassandra, and Kafka).

+#### Enhanced Networking

+"Enhanced networking" is a special type of virtualization feature for EC2 that allows for higher bandwidth, higher packet-per-second performance, lower latency between instances, and less jitter.
+It's free, but `t2` instances don't support it.

 ### EMR (Elastic Map Reduce)